Wondering how to reduce traffic noise and other disturbing sounds that enter the home?

 You need noise reduction windows!

-The majority of noise pollution enters a house, apartment or other building through the windows and doors.
+The majority of noise pollution enters a house, apartment, or other building through the windows and doors.
 By enhancing your windows with a glazing system to reduce noise, you can dramatically enhance the acoustics of your interior and protect yourself and your family from the negative effects of noise pollution.

-Glass engineers have developed techniques like double glazed windows for sound reduction as well as the use of thicker glass or specialised glass within double glazing insulated glass units (IGUs) in order to offer property owners that perfect calm the human ear craves (and deserves).
+Glass engineers have developed techniques like double glazed windows for sound reduction as well as the use of thicker glass or specialised glass within double glazing insulated glass units (IGUs) in order to offer property owners the perfect calm the human ear craves (and deserves).

 With double glazed windows, you can effectively insulate your property from disturbing sound waves.
-However, in order to get the best value when using double glazing for noise reduction, you need to understand the facts on sound reducing windows.
+However, in order to get the best value when using double glazing for noise reduction, you need to understand the facts on sound-reducing windows.

-You need to know how they work, what options you have and how to avoid losing money and sacrificing the value of your property in order to gain the acoustic benefits you expect.
+You need to know how they work, what options you have, and how to avoid losing money and sacrificing the value of your property in order to gain the acoustic benefits you expect.